D'Ernest Johnson Player Prop Bets for NFL Week 17 | Cleveland vs. Pittsburgh 1/3/2022

 - Over his six career matchups against the Steelers, Johnson averaged 3.8 rushing yards per game, 16.7 fewer yards than his over/under in Monday's game.

-- Johnson, in six matchups versus the Steelers, has run for a TD once, but not more than one in a single contest.
+- Johnson has had a rushing touchdown in one game versus the Steelers, but did not have multiple TDs in that game.

-- Allowing 142.7 rushing yards per game, the Steelers have the worst run defense in the league.
+- Conceding 142.7 rushing yards per game, the Steelers have the worst run defense in the league.

-- The Browns are up against the NFL's 23rd-ranked D when it comes to rushing TDs allowed (16 this year).
+- This year the Steelers are ranked 23rd in the league in rushing touchdowns conceded (16).

 Recent Performances

-- Johnson put together a 58-yard rushing performance in last week's matchup with the Packers, carrying the ball four times (averaging 14.5 yards per carry).
+- In last week's outing against the Packers, Johnson carried the ball four times for 58 yards (14.5 yards per carry).

-- Over his last three outings, Johnson has piled up nine carries for 78 yards (26.0 per game).
+- Johnson has 78 rushing yards on nine attempts (26.0 yards per carry) during his last three games.

 Johnson's Cleveland Teammates